awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_amazon_cognito_app/Readme.md

-# Using Amazon Cognito to require a user to log into a web application
+# Using Amazon Cognito to require a user to log into a Java web application

 ## Purpose
 Amazon Cognito lets you add user sign-up, sign-in, and access control to your web applications.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and enterprise identity providers such as OAuth2.